 You will also have the opportunity to complete two short placements (of up to three days each).
 Placements will be hosted within the University or with an external agency.
 The placements serve to promote engagement and communication beyond the academic context and to build on the skills set that you can offer to future employers.

 Whatever your disciplinary background, the MLitt Contemporary Studies will help you to see it in a new light.

-Each semester is organised around core modules exploring the concepts and methodologies needed to complete the end of programme project.
+Each semester is organised around core modules exploring the concepts and methodologies needed to complete the summer research project.

 Projects take one of three forms:

 - 15,000-word dissertation based on one discipline and supervised in one School,

 - 15,000-word dissertation based on two or more disciplines and co-supervised by two or more Schools,

 - practice-based submission comprising a practical component (such as a video essay, curation work, website design, etc.) and a 7,500-word reflective component.